Testing the gravitational redshift with an inner Solar System probe: the VERITAS case: Experiment concept

-The radiometric tracking of the probe will rely on the onboard tracking system, close heritage of ESA’s BepiColombo (\cite{iess2021}; \cite{iess2009}; \cite{cascioli2021}).
-The VERITAS tracking system is able to establish simultaneous two-way tracking links with Earth stations in the X- and Ka-bands (8 and 32 GHz respectively).
-Operational tests of the tracking equipment onboard BepiColombo allowed verification of its excellent performance at Ka-bands, which are on the order of 0.02 mm/s at 10s integration time for range rate and 1-2cm for range (2s sampling rate) \cite{cappuccio2020b}.
+In this work we are interested in the cruise phase. \fref{fig:fig1} shows the path of the spacecraft during the transfer from Earth to Venus.
+The spacecraft will be inserted on a direct transfer orbit inclined on the ecliptic plane, to match the Venus $\sim 4$~deg. orbit inclination.
+During the cruise there will be no superior solar conjunctions (SSCs).
+This implies that the radiometric observables collected in the context of the redshift experiment would not be substantially affected by solar plasma noise.
+This fact, coupled with the planning of a very limited amount of orbit adjustment maneuvers, allows for a very quiet dynamical and observational environment of the probe, ideal for testing faint perturbations on the propagation of radio waves related to possible LLI/LPI violations.\\ The radiometric tracking of the probe will rely on the onboard tracking system, close heritage of ESA’s BepiColombo \cite{iess2021,iess2009,cascioli2021}.
+The VERITAS tracking system is able to establish simultaneous two-way tracking links with Earth stations in the X- and Ka-bands (8 and 32~GHz respectively).
+Operational tests of the tracking equipment onboard BepiColombo allowed verification of its excellent performance at Ka-bands, which are on the order of 0.02~mm/s at 10~s integration time for range rate and 1-2~cm for range (2~s sampling rate) \cite{cappuccio2020b}.
 During the VERITAS cruise, however, the Ka-band would not be baselined, as routine tracking operations will be conducted through single X-band links with reduced performance.
-Operational assessments during the BepiColombo cruise phase have shown an X-band accuracy on the order of 0.1 mm/s and 0.04 mm/s at 10s and 60s integration times, respectively (Paolo Cappuccio, private communication).
+Operational assessments during the BepiColombo cruise phase have shown an X-band accuracy on the order of 0.1~mm/s and 0.04~mm/s at 10~s and 60~s integration times, respectively (Paolo Cappuccio, private communication).